aliamrrr/LUXAI-S3-Competition/README.md

 - **Adaptative DQN**: A variant of Deep Q-Network (DQN) that trains directly against an opponent, adapting its strategy during training based on the adversary's behavior. 💡
 - **Pretrained DQN**: A DQN model that has been pre-trained on initial data to accelerate learning. 🚀
-- **Dueling DQN with PRP (Pretrained Reward Prediction)**: A combination of Dueling DQN with Pretrained Reward Prediction, which helps the agent better handle uncertain environments by using a value and advantage function to separate out state-action values. 🏆
+- **Dueling DQN with PRP (Prioritized replay buffer)**: A combination of Dueling DQN with a pioritized replay buffer, which accelerate and improve the agent training by using a value and advantage networks to separate out state-action values, and also encourages the model to replay important experiences in training to better tune the its parameters. 🏆

 - **QMix Learning**: A multi-agent reinforcement learning approach for cooperative environments. 🤝

 An evaluation framework (`LUXAI_EVALUATION.ipynb`) is provided to benchmark these models and compare their performance. 📊